NancyZhang26/silly_blog/posts/clubbingpackagept6.md

 I don’t think I should give too much dame about it. ***The more I care, the less free I am,*** and the blog will not be a safe space anymore.

-Little did I know that the cruise with D.O.D would lift the curtains of my magical summer rave experience.
+Little did I know that this cruise with D.O.D would lift the curtains of my magical summer rave experience.
 Or should I say the Hamptons has already told me that House was more than my passion.
 The charm of EDM gets me mesmerized every time.
 I think I should thank Jack for introducing me to [Danielle (smile on my face)](https://open.spotify.com/track/2sLVs5iX0osogh4jcsAJkv?si=7f814017bf9a4f9f) that night in 2023 in front of Rosie.
-It was when everything happened.
+It was when everything started.

 Thank you D.O.D.
 See you again Boston cruise.